shaneoston72/CV/README.md

 ##### Knowledge Acquisition & Training
 The number one skill that my cohort agrees that I possess is an ability to quickly sort through complex technologies to learn the key aspects and then convey this new knowledge to my teammates.

+I have regularly led training sessions in which I taught complex technical subjects to non-technical users.

-#### Facilitation and Public Speaking
+##### Facilitation and Public Speaking
 Every role in my professional experience required leadership of joint-application design sessions with C-level executives and end-users.
+This role required conflict resolution and facilitation of large, opinionated conversations.

 ##### Project Management and Leadership
 I have experience managing multi-year projects, from strategic planning throughout development, deployment, support, and training.